Education, Health & Care Pathway

 From September 2014, all schools are expected to publish information about their provision for special educational needs and disabilities (SEND).
 This includes the 'Local Offer', which helps parents/carers understand what services they and their families can expect from a range of local agencies.

-Please download the Dame Ellen Pinsent 'Local Offer' using the link below.
+Please download the Dame Ellen Pinsent 'Local Offer' here.